top of page

 https://www.relics.org.uk/s-mine-no-44-sprengmine-worldwar2-german-anti-personnel-pattern

-I can't see any other suppliers yet, however originals can be found, but these are rather collectable, so you'll be paying a premium.
-There are of course two version and each of those has different fuzes to them and an assortment of accessories.
+Originals can be found, but these are rather collectable, so you'll be paying a premium.
+The two versions each have a different fuse type as well as an assortment of accessories.

 S.Mi 44.png